microsoft/AzUrlShortener/azFunctions-deployment.md

 [![Thumbnail of the YouTube video about the Nested ARM template deployment][Episode60_EN]](https://youtu.be/IePDTQk6Bz8)

-There also a blog post [Simplify your deployment with nested Azure Resource Manager (ARM) templates](http://www.frankysnotes.com/2020/05/simplify-your-deployment-with-nested.html)
+There also a **blog post**: [Simplify your deployment with nested Azure Resource Manager (ARM) templates](http://www.frankysnotes.com/2020/05/simplify-your-deployment-with-nested.html)

 If you are interested to see the ARM templates before-after you can go in the [Tutorial Section](tutorials/optional-arm/Howto.md)